Fake it till you make it: Learning transferable representations from synthetic ImageNet clones

 \subsection{Issues with diversity}

 We observe issues with diversity for most of the classes when only the class name is used as the prompt, \eg, in the middle set of results in~\cref{fig:images_for_im100_classes}.
 This is also visible for the crab classes in~\cref{fig:crabs_base}, or the Shih-tzu class in~\Cref{fig:shih_tsu_base}, \cref{fig:shih_tsu_d} and \cref{fig:shih_tsu_bg}.
-We see that such issues are partially solved when using the multiple instance prompts (\eg,~\cref{fig:shih_tsu_md}) or backgrounds (\eg, the right-most set of images in~\cref{fig:images_for_im100_classes}).
+We see that such issues are partially solved when {lowering the guidance scale and relying less to the prompt, or} using backgrounds (\eg, the right-most set of images in~\cref{fig:images_for_im100_classes}).
 We expect more advanced prompt engineering to further increase diversity.

 As expected, increasing diversity correlates with more semantic errors.
-We see that such issues appear far more frequently in the most diverse synthetic dataset, \ie as shown in the right-most set of images of~\cref{fig:images_for_im100_classes}.
+We see that such issues appear far more frequently in the most diverse synthetic dataset, \ie, as shown in the right-most set of images of~\cref{fig:images_for_im100_classes}.